 Use data masking steps like ‘de-anonymization’ and ‘pseudonymization’ to prevent any data leakage.

-And in case of a data leakage, inform the authorities within 72 hours.
+And in case of data leakage, inform the authorities within 72 hours.
 Depending on the severity and extent of leakage, the organization might have to inform all affected people as well.

 As you can see from the above list, GDPR is much more comprehensive than any previous data regulation laws.
 Hence companies need to have a plan to get GDPR compliant.